Tripura State Election Commission: Composition

 Tripura State Election Commission is headed by Chief Election Commissioner and as many members as specified in State Act.
 State Election Commissioners are independent persons not holding position or office in any Central or State Government organisations.

-Shri M.L.Dey, IAS(Retd.), is the Chief Election Commissioner of Tripura State Election Commission.
+Shri Saradindu Chaudhari, IAS(Retd.), is the State Election Commissioner of Tripura.
 His period of service will be 5 years or attaining an age of 65 years whichever is earlier.

 Constitutional Requirements

 Tripura State Election Commission was formed after amendment of Constitution with 73rd and 74th declaration.
 State Election Commissions were formed as per Article 243K of the Constitution, similar to setting up of Election commission of India as per Article 324.